* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Can you freeze custard?

-You can freeze custard, but it’s likely to split upon thawing.
+You can freeze custard, but it’s more likely to split upon thawing.
 Put cooled custard in a heavy-duty freezer bag and squeeze all the air out.
 Seal the bag and freeze the custard lying down.
 The custard will keep for up to a month.
 Thaw in the fridge and whisk vigorously to re-combine if it’s split.

 You can also opt to freeze the custard in an ice-cube tray to get nice portion-sized cubes.
 Once the custard is frozen, you can transfer the cubes to a freezer bag.